-The area is still vulnerable to tropical storms, most notably Tropical Storm Frances in 1998 and Hurricane Ike in 2008.
+Enjoy beautiful beach views, hiking marshlands, and wonderful fishing spots when you visit Galveston State Island State Park, near Houston.
+This park has a long and rich history as a barrier island between the Gulf of Mexico and Galveston Bay from a place of shipwrecks in the 1500s to an escape for pirate brothers in the 1800s.
+Today, the area is still vulnerable to tropical storms, most notably Tropical Storm Frances in 1998 and Hurricane Ike in 2008.
 Nevertheless, the land always seems to recover, with the help of a few dedicated individuals.
-So, visitors to Galveston Island State Park can enjoy not only the delicate ecosystem, but also activities like hiking, camping, fishing, and paddling.
+So, visitors to Galveston Island State Park can enjoy not only 2,000 acres of the delicate upper Gulf Coast ecosystem, but also a myriad of activities.

 RV Rentals in Galveston Island State Park